 WHAT YOU’LL NEED:

-WHAT TO DO: Print the FREE Holiday Printable Pack.
+WHAT TO DO: Print the BINGO boards and call cards.
 Provide each child with a BINGO board.
 Cut apart the card sheet, fold each card and place them in a bowl.
-Pull out a card and give your child a movement to complete.
+Pull out a card and give your kids a movement to complete.

 Once they do, they can mark it off of their BINGO card.
 Place the movement card back into the bowl if you are playing with multiple players so that they have an opportunity to complete that movement.
 The first child to get BINGO wins a prize!!!

 -Some of these movements might be a little difficult for a younger child or a child with gross motor challenges.
 Feel free to change it up by creating your own BINGO boards.

 -Take pictures and collect memories of this BINGO game!
 This would be so much fun to look back on someday!!
 Make it a family tradition for the holidays!

 -This would also make a great “countdown” to Christmas.
 Do a movement each day to count down the days until Santa comes!
 You may have to play a little catch-up!

 SKILL AREAS ADDRESSED: Gross motor skills, cognitive skills, motor control, balance, coordination, sensory integration, proprioception, social skills